Arkansas hosts Tshiebwe and No. 23 Kentucky - WTOP News

 Fayetteville, Arkansas; Saturday, 2 p.m.
 EST

-BOTTOM LINE: No. 23 Kentucky takes on the Arkansas Razorbacks after Oscar Tshiebwe scored 21 points in Kentucky’s 68-66 loss to the Vanderbilt Commodores.
+BOTTOM LINE: No. 23 Kentucky plays the Arkansas Razorbacks after Oscar Tshiebwe scored 21 points in Kentucky’s 68-66 loss to the Vanderbilt Commodores.

-The Razorbacks have gone 13-2 at home.
-Arkansas scores 74.7 points and has outscored opponents by 8.2 points per game.
+The Razorbacks are 13-2 in home games.
+Arkansas is third in the SEC scoring 74.7 points while shooting 48.0% from the field.

-The Wildcats are 11-6 in conference games.
-Kentucky ranks second in the SEC shooting 36.1% from deep.
-Adou Thiero leads the Wildcats shooting 42.9% from 3-point range.
+The Wildcats are 11-6 against SEC opponents.
+Kentucky ranks fourth in the SEC with 24.3 defensive rebounds per game led by Tshiebwe averaging 7.8.

-TOP PERFORMERS: Ricky Council IV is shooting 45.9% and averaging 16.6 points for the Razorbacks.
-Davonte Davis is averaging 1.8 made 3-pointers over the last 10 games for Arkansas.
+TOP PERFORMERS: Anthony Black is averaging 12.7 points, 4.2 assists and two steals for the Razorbacks.
+Ricky Council IV is averaging 15.3 points and 3.7 rebounds while shooting 42.1% over the last 10 games for Arkansas.

-Tshiebwe is averaging 16.5 points, 13.1 rebounds and 1.6 steals for the Wildcats.
-Antonio Reeves is averaging 2.0 made 3-pointers over the last 10 games for Kentucky.
+Tshiebwe is scoring 16.5 points per game with 13.1 rebounds and 1.6 assists for the Wildcats.
+Antonio Reeves is averaging 13.6 points over the past 10 games for Kentucky.

 LAST 10 GAMES: Razorbacks: 5-5, averaging 73.9 points, 31.1 rebounds, 13.9 assists, 7.0 steals and 6.4 blocks per game while shooting 49.9% from the field.
 Their opponents have averaged 69.6 points per game.